msuhanov/regf/Windows registry file format specification.md

 Also, *Cell data* may contain raw data (e.g. *Key value* data) and any lists defined below.
 A padding may be present at the end of a cell.

-When a record contains an offset field pointing to another record (entity), the offset points to a cell containing the latter record (entity).
+When a record (entity) contains an offset field pointing to another record (entity), this offset points to a cell containing the latter record (entity).
 As already mentioned above, an offset relative from the start of the hive bins data doesn't point anywhere when it is equal to 0xFFFFFFFF.

 #### Index leaf
 The *Index leaf* has the following structure: